theforeman/theforeman.org/contribute.md

 ### Startup foreman
 1. Follow steps 1, 2 and 3 from the section "setup test environment" if you haven't done so already
 1. Populate database: `bundle exec bin/rake db:seed` and take note of the password it generates
-1. Startup the server: `bundle exec bin/rails server`
+1. Startup the server: `bundle exec foreman start`
 1. Navigate to [http://localhost:3000](http://localhost:3000)
 1. Login as `admin` with the password from the db:seed step earlier (or reset it with `bundle exec bin/rake permissions:reset`)